zapman449/monitorama_2016_notes/Tue02__What.Your.Javascript.Does.When.Youre.Not.Around__by_Emily.Nakashima.md

 * Browser monitoring is a thing.
 * More logic moving to the browser is a problem for monitoring
+    * Just as backend folk got traction on monitoring backends... huge swaths of code moved to the browser
 * Project Dashboard 2, based around ELK
 * Browser monitoring toolkit
     * Performance: